TLCFEM/suanPan-manual/docs/Library/Material/Material3D/vonMises/VAFCRP.md

 ## Syntax

+The following applies to `v3.6` and later.
+Check the older syntax in the older version of the documentation.

 ```
 material VAFCRP (1) (2) (3) (4) (5) (6) (7) (8) (9) [10 11...]
 [12]
 # (1) int, unique material tag
 # (2) double, elastic modulus
 # (3) double, poissons ratio
 # (4) double, yield stress
-# (5) double, saturated stress
+# (5) double, linear hardening modulus
-# (6) double, linear hardening modulus
+# (6) double, saturation stress
-# (7) double, m
+# (7) double, m, saturation rate
 # (8) double, mu
 # (9) double, epsilon
-# (10) double, a
+# (10) double, a, kinematic hardening parameter
-# (11) double, b
+# (11) double, b, kinematic hardening parameter
 # [12] double, density, default: 0.0
 ```

 ## Example

 This model is essentially a viscous extension of the [`ArmstrongFrederick`](ArmstrongFrederick.md) model.
-Only some different behavior is shown here.
+Only some different behaviour is shown here.

 ### Viscosity

-For static analysis with viscosity material, the step time is not analytical time anymore, it represents real time as it is used in the computation of viscous response.
+For static analysis with viscosity material, the step time is not analytical time any more, it represents real time as it is used in the computation of viscous response.
 The step time shall be properly set to be consistent with the material parameters used in the model.